-The current term of office of all of the Company's Directors expires at the 2015 Annual Meeting.
-The Board proposes that all of the currently serving Directors be re-elected for a term of one year and until their successors are duly elected and qualified.
+The current term of office of all of the Company's Directors expires at the 2016 Annual Meeting.
+The Board proposes that all of the currently serving Directors (other than Ms. Lozano, who has not been renominated pursuant to the tenure policy in the Company's Corporate Governance Guidelines), be re-elected for a term of one year and until their successors are duly elected and qualified.
+Ms. Lagomasino, whom the Board elected a Director in September 2015, and Mr. Parker, whom the Board elected a Director in January 2016, were initially identified as potential Directors by a third-party search firm and recommended by the Governance and Nominating Committee.
 Each of the nominees has consented to serve if elected.
-If any of them becomes unavailable to serve as a Director before the 2015 Annual Meeting, the Board may designate a substitute nominee.
+If any of them becomes unavailable to serve as a Director before the 2016 Annual Meeting, the Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by the Board.